 - Check for adequate soil depth in all planters.

-"Response: Planter heights have been adjusted to have adequate soil depth.
-Tree species specified in palters are of a smaller size and will not be inhibited by soil - species specified in palters are of a smaller size and will not be inhibited by soil depth." - Consider incorporating additional planting to wildflower seed mix area in rooftop area. - "Response: Wildflower seed mix has been changed to include only perennials to ensure long lasting growth and blooms." - If stepping stones are required, consider replacing trees with columnar solid hedge.
+Planters additional depth in all planters. - "Response: Planter heights have been adjusted to have adequate soil depth.
+Tree species specified in palters are of a smaller size and will not be inhibited by soil depth." - Consider incorporating additional planting to wildflower seed mix area in rooftop area. - "Response: Wildflower seed mix has been changed to include only perennials to ensure long lasting growth and blooms." - If stepping stones are required, consider replacing trees with columnar solid hedge.